gonespy/bstormps3/MARADNS_DEADWOOD.md

 ### Starting/stopping deadwood

-To start deadwood, open a command prompt in the Deadwood-3-2-11-win32 folder and type:
+To start deadwood, open an administrator command prompt in the Deadwood-3-2-11-win32 folder and type:

 ```
 .\install.bat
 ```

 This will start deadwood as a Windows service in the background.
 You can close this command prompt if you want.
-When you want to stop deadwood, open a command prompt in the Deadwood-3-2-11-win32 folder and type:
+When you want to stop deadwood, open an administrator command prompt in the Deadwood-3-2-11-win32 folder and type:

 ```
 .\uninstall.bat